lenoelj/sass-unused-recursive/README.md

 ### entries

-Sometimes you might have a multiple entries for your code.
-You pass this as a directory to themes
+Sometimes you might have multiple entries for your code.
+If this is the case, you can validate them all by defining a path to the themes directory:

 Type: String